davidjerleke/embla-carousel/README.md

 ## Options

-Embla comes with a few optional settings that you can change by passing an object as the second argument. **Default** values are:
+Configure Embla options by passing an object as the second argument. **Default** options values are:

 ```javascript
 const embla = EmblaCarousel(emblaNode, {